Last updated April 20th, 2023.

 The Singapore dollar is increasingly considered a hedge against major world currencies, for the same reason the currencies of other financial centers (Swiss Franc, Great British Pound) are valued.

 Singapore’s focus on banking and wealth management will continue driving demand for its currency.
-Per capita, Singapore is now the 4th richest nation in the world – and almost half again as wealthy as Switzerland.
+Per capita, Singapore is now the 3rd wealthiest nation in the world.

 Looking at the numbers specifically, the SGD fell in price relative to the USD both in the 10-year timeframe and in the 5-year timeframe.